ThinkUpLLC/ThinkUp/docs/source/contribute/developers/tests.rst

    ``sudo /etc/init.d/apparmor reload``

-If you have double-checked these and everything appears to be intact, send an email to the mailing list or pop into the IRC channel and we'll see what we can do to help you out.
+If you have double-checked these and everything appears to be intact, send an email to the mailing list and we'll see what we can do to help you out.